Post Summary: What Separates Web Design Advice From a Sales Pitch

-You know the pattern.
-You call your web company to change a phone number or swap out a photo — something that takes two minutes — and before you hang up, there’s a pitch.
-Oh, we have this new product.
+You call to change a phone number or swap out a photo, something that takes two minutes, and a new product comes up before you hang up.
 It would be really good for your business.
 You didn’t ask.
 You weren’t shopping.
 You called about a phone number.

-But they make it sound important.
-And you’re not in the web industry, so when someone who supposedly is says something that sounds like it matters, it is super easy to cave.
+It sounds important, and you’re not in the web industry, so it is easy to cave.
 Yeah, do it.
 It’s just 50 bucks a month.
 Or 80.
 Or whatever.
-Because saying yes is the only way to get them to stop.
+Saying yes is the quickest way out of the call.

 The Roofer Who Finally Said Screw This

 A roofer came to us recently.
-He’d been paying thousands a month to his old web company — the website, the SEO, the AdWords, the whole stack.
+He’d been paying thousands a month to his old web company, the website, the SEO, the paid ads, the whole stack.
 Every service they offered, he was on it.

 Then came one more add-on.
 Five hundred dollars.